PeterCamilleri/CX16/quirks/favorites.md

 # Playing Favorites

-One of the legendary quirks of the 6502 processor is the maddening way that addressing modes are available to the various instructions.
+One of the legendary quirks of the 65C02 processor is the maddening way that addressing modes are available to the various instructions.
 In my own coding I have had to jump through inefficient coding hoops when the instruction I need to use is not available with the addressing mode I also need.
-I mean, what is the point of all these complicated addressing modes when you can't count on them when you need them?
+I mean, what is the point of all these sophisticated addressing modes when you can't count on them when you need them?

 To be clear, not all instructions are candidates for a lot of addressing